 Northwestern College calls its faculty, staff, and students to practice Christian chastity, which involves abstinence outside of marriage and fidelity within marriage.
-Consistent with the position of the Reformed Church in America, the college lifts up the Christian ideal of marriage between a man and a woman and contends that all sexual intimacy shall be within the bounds of such marriage.
-Students are not permitted to engage in sexual activity contrary to Biblical standards.
-This includes, but is not limited to, extramarital, premarital, or same-sex sexuality activity.
+Northwestern College lifts up the Christian ideal of marriage between a man and a woman and contends that all sexual intimacy shall be within the bounds of such marriage.
+Students are expected to refrain from sexual activity contrary to Biblical standards.
+This includes, but is not limited to, extramarital, premarital, or same-sex sexual activity.
 Inappropriate displays of affection will not be tolerated, since they infringe upon the rights of others in the community.
-Cohabitation between unmarried male and female students or between same-sex partners is also prohibited.
-Students found in violation of these standards will be subject to disciplinary action including possible dismissal.
+Students are called to live into this vision for human sexuality, particularly those who are part of the on-campus residential community.
+Students found in violation of these standards may be subject to disciplinary action including possible dismissal.